If you like history, art, turquoise sea, gorgeous beaches, and warm sunny days, you’ll love Croatian coastal towns.

 Primošten

-Even though nowadays a popular tourist destination, Primošten’s small stone houses, ancient churches and narrow streets still have a vibe of a small fishermen village it once was.
+Even though nowadays a popular tourist destination, Primošten’s small stone houses, ancient churches and narrow streets still have a vibe of a small fishing village it once was.
 When you walk its streets, you’ll surely have a feeling of being in a piece of heaven on the Croatian sea.

 Korčula